Content on this page was generated by AI and has not been manually reviewed.

 Optionally, you can complement these with SRP Software Restriction Policies if AppLocker isn’t available in your edition, but AppLocker is typically preferred for modern deployments.

 In addition to blocking, you can also restrict Edge’s ability to become the default browser and block Edge-related services.
 The following sections walk you through each method with concrete steps.
-Edgerouter vpn status
+Edgerouter vpn server setup guide for remote access and site-to-site VPN on EdgeRouter devices

 Method 1: Block Edge using AppLocker Executable Rules